Last Updated on October 26, 2025 by Emily Hopkins

 Óbidos Vila Natal

-In one of the best-preserved and most beautiful medieval villages in Portugal, the Óbidos Christmas fair is held annually.
-The town of Óbidos and its ancient walls are filled with tourists and residents to celebrate Christmas in costume, with music, food, and games for all ages.
+In one of Portugal’s best-preserved and most beautiful medieval villages, the annual Óbidos Christmas fair takes place.
+During this time, the town and its ancient walls come alive with tourists and locals celebrating in costume, enjoying music, food, and games for all ages.

 In December, this is the space for fun and fantasy.
 A good option for those who want to know the center of Portugal, close to the city of Caldas da Rainha.